antimof/UxPlay/README.md

    rotations; these are carried out after any **-f** transforms.

 **-vd _decoder_** chooses the GStreamer pipeline's h264 decoder, instead of letting decodebin pick it for you.
-Software deconing is done by avdec_h264; various hardware decoders
+Software decoding is done by avdec_h264; various hardware decoders
    include: vaapi264dec, nvdec, nvh264dec, v4l2h264dec (these require that the appropriate hardware is available).
 Using quotes "..." allows some parameters to be included with the decoder name.